ORNL-Modelica/awesome-modelica/README.md

   - [PDF download for those who may have access](https://doi.org/10.1002/9781118989166)

 ## Blogs
-> More informal knowledge sharing avenues
+> More informal knowledge sharing avenues.
 - [Claytex Blogs](https://www.claytex.com/blog/) by Claytex | Tips and ideas for solving problems with Modelica from a leading user/developer of Modelica technologies.
 - [All About Modelica](https://marcobonvini.com/modelica/2020/06/29/all-about-modelica.html) by Marco Bonvini | An introduction describing what is Modelica. | :hatching_chick:
 - [Modelon News Blog](https://www.modelon.com/news-blog) by Modelon | Tips and ideas for solving problems with Modelica from a leading user/developer of Modelica technologies.